 Know Your Kids

-A grounds pass without the house tour is $8.
-It provides access to the hiking trails and some nice, photo-ready views of Falling Water from the outside.
+You can buy a grounds pass without the house tour.
+It provides access to the hiking trails, shop and café.
+And you’ll find nice, photo-ready views of FallingWater from the outside.
 So that’s an option, too.

-I didn’t look into picnicking options because it wasn’t an option for us.
+I didn’t look into picnicking because it wasn’t an option for us.
 But I think if you chose to BYO you could find a place to sit and eat.

-Getting There
+Getting There & Exploring The Area

 FallingWater is about 90 minutes southeast of Pittsburgh.
 Heading from that city back to New York, Baltimore or Washington, DC, it will add about an hour of driving to your trip; not a bad detour.

-Tip: You don’t want to drive all the way to FallingWater and not be able to get on a tour.
+You don’t want to make your way to FallingWater and not be able to get on a tour.
+At any time of year, but especially in summer, make a reservation online six-to-eight weeks ahead of your trip to be sure of getting tickets.

 Pin it for Later!

-All photos by FamiliesGo!© except were noted.
+All photos by Eileen Gunn!© except where noted.